kenjihiraoka/atlas-hms-backfill/README.md

 ### How it works

-The script will access the Hive Metastore database to get all databases and tables, it will check if those objects are already register at Apache Atlas backend (HBase db), and we have some cases:
+The script access the Hive Metastore database to get all databases and tables, it checks if those objects are already registered at Apache Atlas backend (HBase db), and we have some cases:

 1. There are not register:
     - Then, the script import all those objects directly to the Hbase and create the corresponding messages to the topic `ATLAS_ENTITIES`.